ICEL-conference/ICEL9-data-analysis-workshop/python/README.md

 packages that we are going to use.
 If this sounds confusing, do not worry too much, simply following the instructions will be fine.

-If you are already comfortable with python and conda you might want to skip to [here](#advanced-user-installation-instructions)
+If you are already comfortable with python and conda you might want to skip to the [Advanced user installation instructions](#advanced-user-installation-instructions)

 ## Install Miniconda